andreafabrizi/DNSProxy/README.md

     | DNS queries to DNSP daemon on 127.0.0.1:53 will be  |
     |   tunneled towards a DoH-aware resolver webservice  |
     +-----------------------------------------------------+

-A classic DNS messaging schema except that raw packets are carried over HTTP/2 guaranteeing against _privacy leacks_ (see PRIVACY disclaimer below).
 ```
-We generally refer to DNSProxy considering both DoH or pre-DoH branches:
+We generally mention *DNSProxy* by considering both DoH and pre-DoH branches, as
+design is the same for both:
 - *dnsp-h2* will take care to craft well-formed DNS packets in accordance to RFC
 - *dnsp* is now **deprecated** and should not be used (pre-DoH formats only)

+Also note that *dnsp* binary (pre-DOH version of DNSProxy) is only kept in
+repository for historical reasons, offers  no backward-compatibility and may
+soon disappear.
+Please only use, refer to and commit towards *dnsp-h2* branch.

+Commits for other legacy components will not be accepted.

 ### Basic and more advanced features
 - DNS-over-HTTPS compliant with RFC-8484 and other older non-standards
 - FOLLOWLOCATION, spawning threads to enable HTTP browser cache preemption
     for the benefit of the user experience.
-- HTTP/2 is the minimum requirement for dnsp-h2 DoW (see RFC 8484), while dnsp
+- HTTP/2 is the minimum requirement for dnsp-h2 DoH (see RFC 8484), while dnsp
     runs on pre-h2
 - ability to dump response packet and serve content via local HTTP webserver
 - ability to set specific headers according to cache requirements i.e. translate
     HTTP cache Validity into DNS TTL value

-To KISS, in order to start resolving "anonymous DNS" over HTTP- all you need is:
+To KISS, in order to start resolving anonymous DNS over HTTP(S) all you need is:
 - the C software, available as source or compiled **(dnsp-h2 and dnsp)**
-- a PHP-server hosting the *nslookup-doh.php* resolver script **(only by dnsp)**
+- a PHP-server hosting *nslookup-doh.php* resolver script **(needed only by
+legacy dnsp)**

 This software is OSS, TOR-friendly and requires minimal resources.
 Enjoy !